Sir Arthur Wilson, 3rd Baronet: First Sea Lord

 Wilson survived for even less time than was intended by the stop-gap nature of his appointment because of his opposition to the establishment of a Naval Staff.
 In the opinion of historian Hew Strachan: "the combination of frequent change and weak appointees (Wilson, Bridgeman and Battenberg) ensured that the professional leadership of the Royal Navy lost its direction in the four years preceding the war".
 Wilson left the Admiralty in December 1911 and received the Order of Merit on 8 March 1912.
 He was recalled by Winston Churchill in 1914 at the start of World War I to provide advice on strategy.
 He advocated offensive schemes in the North Sea including the capture of Heligoland and was an early proponent of the development and use of submarines in the Royal Navy.
 He ceased his role as an advisor in November 1918 and inherited a baronetcy from his brother in October 1919.

 He died, unmarried, in Swaffham on 25 May 1921 and is buried in the churchyard of St Peter and St Paul's Church.
 His VC was donated to the Royal Naval Museum, Portsmouth.

 Nicknames

-Wilson's nickname of 'Tug' reputedly comes from an incident when he repeatedly ordered a battleship to try to come alongside, and in exasperation offered her captain a tug to assist.
+Wilson's nickname of 'Tug' is thought to come from a reference to the boxer "Tug" Wilson, who had come to prominence shortly before Wilson received his Victoria Cross, and was noted for his tenacity.
+It has since become a common nickname, especially in the Navy, for men called Wilson.
 He was also known as 'Old 'Ard 'Art' for his refusal to consider the cares and comforts of officers and men.